 State law contains additional provisions regarding discrimination and harassment.
 Wisconsin Statutes 36.12 reads, in part: "No student may be denied admission to, participation in or the benefits of, or be discriminated against in any service, program, course or facility of the system or its institutions or center because of the student's race, color, creed, religion, sex, national origin, disability, ancestry, age, sexual orientation, pregnancy, marital status or parental status."
 In addition, UW–System prohibits discrimination based on gender identity or gender expression.
 Students have the right to file discrimination and harassment complaints with the Office of Compliance, 361 Bascom Hall, 608-265-6018, firstname.lastname@example.org.

 Take advantage of the Graduate School's professional development resources to build skills, thrive academically, and launch your career.

 - Articulate and conduct research related to the social, cultural, and/or historical contexts surrounding formal and/or informal education in the US and/or in a global context.

 - Interpret and critique educational policy in a national and/or global context.

 - Understand and analyze educational inequality related to race, class, gender and/or other dimensions.

 - Apply professional principles of ethical research.

-Faculty: Professors Bartlett (chair), Kendall, Lee, Nelson, Reese; Associate Professors Baldridge, Claessens, Posey-Maddox, Turner; Assistant Professors Liu, Rodriguez-Gomez, Stern.
+Faculty: Professors Bartlett (chair), Kendall, Lee, Nelson, Posey-Maddox, Reese; Associate Professors Baldridge, Claessens, Turner; Assistant Professors Liu, Rodriguez-Gomez, Stem.